wjlroe/lannister/README.md

 # Lannister

 Lannister is a static website generator.
+It is a work in progress.

 ## Features: